What is familial GIST?

 Once a diagnosis of GIST is confirmed, genetic testing may be recommended if familial GIST is suspected.
 This means taking a sample of the patient’s DNA through a saliva swab or blood test.
 A physician or genetic counselor can review your personal and family health history to help determine if you should consider this type of testing.

 It is important to note that genetic testing for familial GIST is still evolving.
-There may be genes other than KIT or PDGFRA that cause the syndrome, and the current tests may not identify all families who have mutations in those specific genes.
+There may be genes other than those listed, such as KIT or PDGFRA, that cause the syndrome, and the current tests may not identify all families who have mutations in those specific genes.

 What are the estimated cancer risks associated with familial GIST?